 How do biopsy results contribute to the difficulty in diagnosing mesothelioma accurately?

-Pathologists must use immunohistochemical staining and other advanced techniques to differentiate mesothelioma from other malignancies, which requires specialized expertise from a doctor and can sometimes yield inconclusive results.
+Pathologists have to use immunohistochemical staining and other techniques to differentiate mesothelioma from other cancers – which involves the expertise of a physician and may result in non-conclusive findings.

 The Importance of Accurate Diagnosis